-Long term mitigation- Continuous communication with landowners near the airport to make them aware of the hazards of feeding waterfowl or animals near the airport.
+a) Continuous communication with landowners near the airport to make them aware of the hazards of feeding waterfowl or animals near the airport.

-Interim mitigation- Directly speak to the offending landowners adjacent to runway 27 (private and commercial) and have them agree to stop feeding the birds.
+a) Directly speak to the offending landowners adjacent to runway 27 (private and commercial) and have them agree to stop feeding the birds.
 Use the wildlife hazards working group to keep the message alive and pressure local landowners and business owners to comply.

-6. Incompatible Land Use around Airport
+5.7.6 Incompatible Land Use Adjacent Airport:

-a.
-There is an open landfill on Cayman Brac, this site is known to attract birds and other small creatures.

-Long term mitigation- Through meetings of the wildlife hazards working group we will work with the management of the landfill and instruct them on how to make the site less attractive for wildlife.

-Interim mitigation- A document will be forwarded explaining how to use a screened enclosure to cover the active dumping area at the landfill.
+- 5.7.6.1 There is an open landfill on Cayman Brac, this site is known to attract birds and other small creatures. - 5.7.6.2 Long term mitigation - a) Through meetings of the wildlife hazards working group we will work with the management of the landfill and instruct them on how to make the site less attractive for wildlife. - 5.7.6.3 Interim mitigation - a) A document will be forwarded explaining how to use a screened enclosure to cover the active dumping area at the landfill.

-3.4.2 Risk Assessment of Wildlife Hazards
+5.8 Risk Assessment of Wildlife Hazards

-Before any risk assessment can be conducted with any degree of accuracy, the level of ambient wildlife risk, which is the level and type of wildlife activity that would occur in the absence of any monitoring or control measures, should be determined.
+- 5.8.1 Before any risk assessment can be conducted with any degree of accuracy, the level of ambient wildlife risk, which is the level and type of wildlife activity that would occur in the absence of any monitoring or control measures, should be determined.
 A risk assessment should therefore be conducted initially to provide a quantifiable benchmark and repeated thereafter on a periodic basis.
-A typical risk assessment process may involve:

-- a) A detailed hazard description, identifying wildlife species and associated habitats that influence the size and behavior of the species populations in the area; - b) An assessment of the probability of a wildlife strike with a particular species, taking into consideration the current mitigation procedures in place and seasonal factors; - c) Consideration of the species involved including size and numbers, an assessment of the likely severity of the outcome of a wildlife strike; - d) An assessment of the frequency of serious multiple strikes; - e) The determination of the acceptability of the level of risk by summing the probability and severity, based on a probability/severity matrix, such as illustrated in the figure below; - f) The identification of further risk management options available; and; - g) The development or modification of an action plan to eliminate, reduce or mitigate unacceptable risks.
+A typical risk assessment process may involve: - a) A detailed hazard description, identifying wildlife species and associated habitats that influence the size and behavior of the species populations in the area. - b) An assessment of the probability of a wildlife strike with a particular species, taking into consideration the current mitigation procedures in place and seasonal factors. - c) Consideration of the species involved including size and numbers, an assessment of the likely severity of the outcome of a wildlife strike. - d) An assessment of the frequency of serious multiple strikes. - e) The determination of the acceptability of the level of risk by summing the probability and severity, based on a probability/severity matrix, such as illustrated in the figure below. - f) The identification of further risk management options available. - g) The development or modification of an action plan to eliminate, reduce or mitigate unacceptable risks.

-3.4.3 Hazard and Risk Assessment Charts
+5.9 Hazard and Risk Assessment Charts

-On the following pages you will find locally produced charts that can be useful in determining the amount of Risk present on the aerodrome in ORIA.
+5.9.1 On this and subsequent pages you will find locally produced charts that can be useful in determining the amount of Risk present on the aerodrome in ORIA.
 This chart has been produced in accordance with the fundamentals of SMS and after years of studying the habits of the species of birds that frequent this aerodrome.